-CYBERSEC EU BEGINS IN
+CYBERSEC BEGINS IN

-WHAT IS CYBERSEC EU?
+WHAT IS CYBERSEC?

 PUBLIC POLICY CONFERENCE

-European Cybersecurity Forum – CYBERSEC EU is the first conference of its kind in Poland and one of just a few regular public policy conferences devoted to the strategic issues of cyberspace and cybersecurity in Europe.
+European Cybersecurity Forum – CYBERSEC is the first conference of its kind in Poland and one of just a few regular public policy conferences devoted to the strategic issues of cyberspace and cybersecurity in Europe.

-The result of the annual CYBERSEC EU conference is the creation of practical recommendations that increase resilience to cyberthreats, at both micro and macro levels (specific economic sectors, countries, EU as a whole).
+The result of the annual CYBERSEC conference is the creation of practical recommendations that increase resilience to cyberthreats, at both micro and macro levels (specific economic sectors, countries, EU as a whole).

-Recommendations developed during CYBERSEC EU will help to strengthen co-operation between the Visegrad Group, Baltic Countries and other countries of Central Europe in protecting cyberspace.
+Recommendations developed during CYBERSEC will help to strengthen co-operation between the Visegrad Group, Baltic Countries and other countries of Central Europe in protecting cyberspace.

 STRONG IMPULSE FOR CYBERSECURITY